DoxrGitHub/conjure/updates/README.md

 - Added LoginPass.
 Whoever thought allowing signing in with other accounts was stupid.
 - Made the menu to read updates harder so idiots can't find it.
 Meant for non game related reasons.
 Uses `tree`.
+- Doxrform, somewhat insecure but I know yall are too stupid to reverse the site.
+Don't even lie.

+I might add a secret gif of Shrek getting sturdy and if you find it I'll give you my secret method to unblock *everything* as soon has you get home (this is not a lie.
+I have such a method.) without you having to press a single button.